DFNaiff/dfnaiff.github.io/docs/_posts/2023-01-26-llm-tutorial-2.markdown

 # Update (23/06)

-I turned this in a general interlude for RL and RLHF, but I decided to write a next part of actually applying this to language models.
+I turned this in a general interlude for RL and RLHF, and I decided to write a next part of actually applying this to language models.

 # Update (24/05)